OpenMobileAlliance/githubpages-doc-guidelines/content/en/settingUp.md

 </code-group>

 <alert>
-The above command, e.g. <i>npm install</i>, must be run after changeing files that are not insid of the folder the folder <a href="https://github.com/OpenMobileAlliance/oma_github_pages/tree/main/content">/content/</a>.
+The above command, e.g. <i>npm install</i>, must be run after changing files that are not inside of the folder <a href="https://github.com/OpenMobileAlliance/oma_github_pages/tree/main/content">/content/</a>.
 In this way we can be sure that changes to the structure are being installed in the local server.

 </alert>